 Income streams for artists can be numerous.
 Some ways are better than others.
 Here is a list of what I thought are the best, and what artists should focus on first.
 Depending on the artists, how long they have been around or where they are in the world, the priority of some income streams over others might change.
 Use this image as an additional resource to building your musical legacy and take from it what you will.

-Public Performance Royalties (SAMRO)
+Income streams for artists 1: Public Performance Royalties (SAMRO)

 Whenever your music is played live, on tv, or just anywhere in public really, you get royalties.
 All you need to do is register – easy money.

-Mechanical royalty (CAPASSO)
+Income streams for artists 2: Mechanical royalty (CAPASSO)

 Every time a copy of your song (physical or digital) is made, you must be given cash.
 You also need to register.
 There is a tiny annual fee.